-To searc ch click "Co ontrol/F" on the key bo ard Year First Middle Organization City State/ Country Notes 1952 Victor А. Tiedjens Former Director of the Truck Experimental Station Marion ОН For his outstanding work in the field of vegetable gardening and as a pioneer in growing plants in chemical solutions and his skill in hydroponics.
-1953 Arnold М. Davis Director Cleveland Garden Center Cleveland OH For his outstanding work in horticultural education.
-1954 Peter Arnott Superintendent of the Mrs. Edwin S. Webster Estate Chestnut Hill МА For exceptional skill in growing and exhibiting over a long period of years.
+To searc h click "Co ntrol/F" o on a PC or "Cm nd/Space" on a MAC Year First Middle Last Organization City State/ Country Notes 1952 Victor А. Tiedjens Former Director of the Truck Experimental Station Marion ОН For his outstanding work in the field of vegetable gardening and as a pioneer in growing plants in chemical solutions and his skill in hydroponics.
+1953 Arnold М. Davis Director Cleveland Garden Center Cleveland ОН For his outstanding work in horticultural education.
+1954 Peter Arnott Superintendent of the Mrs. Edwin S. Webster Estate Chestnut Hill MA For exceptional skill in growing and exhibiting over a long period of years.
 1955 Frank Reinelt Vetterle & Reinelt Capitola СА For improving by selection and hybridizing such important plants as delphiniums, tuberous begonias and primulas in the noted establishment of Veterie & Reinelt.
 1956 Jacques Legendre Gulf Stream Nursery Wachapreague VA For collecting outstanding herbaceous woody plants throughout Europe and propagating them for American nurserymen.
 1957 Kathryn Taylor Dover MA For her ability, enthusiasm and inspiration as an instructor at the Society drawing many into the field of practical gardening.
-1958 Aubrey В. Butler Northampton МА Research, Commercial floriculturist who was progressive and in the forefront in greenhouse equipment, new methods and new ideas.
+1958 Aubrey В. Butler Northampton MA Research, Commercial floriculturist who was progressive and in the forefront in greenhouse equipment, new methods and new ideas.
 1959 Henry Teuscher Curator, Montreal Botanical Garden Montreal Canada For his work at the Montreal Botanical Garden, horticulture and writings.
 1960 Theodore Payne Los Angeles СА For exceptional skill in the development and distribution of California wild flowers and native plants.
 1961 Raymond C. Allen Director of Kingswood Center Mansfield ОН His exceptional background and position equip him to disseminate horticultural knowledge to a wide audience.
 1962 Karl Parisette Jones Barrington RI For his work as a Rosarian.
-1963 Harold George Hillier Winchester England For his successful efforts in seeking out, hybridizing, judging, growing and recommending the widest variety of hardy woody ornamental plants.
+1963 Harold George Hillier Prominent nurseryman and member of the Council of the Royal Horticultural Society Winchester England For his successful efforts in seeking out, hybridizing, judging, growing and recommending the widest variety of hardy woody ornamental plants.
 1964 John L. Creech U.S. Department of Agriculture Washington DC For his significant contributions to ornamental horticulture as a plant propagator and hybridizer, and as a plant hunter.